United completed a second round of fitness testing on the first team today, following up on initial tests conducted in late September.

 This time around players that didn’t undergo testing the first time around were able to be assessed.

-“We repeated the sprinting tests and the agility and endurance tests today,” said Torquay united physio, Gareth Law.
+“We repeated the sprinting tests and the agility and endurance tests today,” said Torquay United Head of Medical, Gareth Law.

 “Once we look through the results we can see whether the plyometric training, and the speed and agility work we have been doing has improved the players.
 The endurance testing will also be assessed.